Harmony Intelligent Mobility Alliance: Huawei ADS

+Huawei upgraded ADS 4.1 in January 2026 with safety enhancements that include eAES "anti-sandwich" feature to prevent rare end collisions.

 HarmonyOS Cockpit

 The HarmonyOS Cockpit is Huawei's solution for electric and autonomous cars, augmented reality head-up displays (AR-HUD) and smart instrument cluster.
 Huawei opened up the APIs of HarmonyOS Cockpit to help automobile OEMs, suppliers and ecosystem partners in developing different features.